alphagov/govuk-content-publishing-guidance/app/publish-update-retire-content/promotional-social/blogs.md

 ## Write blog posts

-All content should follow the [style guide](/writing-to-gov-uk-standards/style-guides/a-to-z-style-guide/).
+All content should follow the [GOV.UK style guide](/writing-to-gov-uk-standards/style-guides/a-to-z-style-guide/).

 There are some additional things you need to consider when writing a blog post.